PythonHacker24/Domain-Buster/README.md

               Python Modules: optparse, time, colorama, requests

-**This program is not inteded for any illlegal purposes.
+**This program is not intended for any illegal purposes.
 Developer is not responsible for any damage done by the user in any circumstances.**